-- → criminal offences (this may include, for example, types of financial impropriety such as fraud) - → failure to comply with an obligation set out in law - → miscarriages of justice - → endangering of someone's health and safety - → damage to the environment - covering up wrongdoing in the above categories should ensure that your public body has a whistleblowing policy and appropriate procedures in place.
-This will allow staff to raise concerns on a range of issues such as fraud, health and safety etc. without having to go through the normal management structure.
+- → criminal offences (this may include, for example, types of financial impropriety such as fraud); - ➔ failure to comply with an obligation set out in law; - ➔ miscarriages of justice; - → endangering of someone's health and safety; - \rightarrow damage to the environment, and; - → covering up wrongdoing in the above categories.

 All public bodies should have their own whistleblowing policy and procedures in place which should be consistent with the Public Interest Disclosure Act 1998, and with their own nominated officer and process for investigation.
-It is expected that any policy will cover both Board Members and the staff of the public body.
-As a Board member, you
+It is expected that any policy will cover both board members and the staff of the public body.
+As a board member, you should ensure that your public body has a whistleblowing policy and appropriate procedures in place.
+This will allow staff to raise concerns on a range of issues such as fraud, health and safety etc without having to go through the normal management structure.